carlabates/Get-Data-Course-Project/README.md

 The data frame was converted into a data table and the mean was run across all  observations for each of the 6 activities for each of the 30 subjects across all 66 variables.
 This resulted in a tidy dataset of 180 observations (6 activities X 30 subjects) of 66 variables.

+Save the "tidy.txt" file to your working directoyr.
 The data can be read back into R with the following command:

 tidyDF <- read.table("tidy.txt", header=TRUE)